-The University of Alabama’s bachelor of science in chemical engineering program is designed to be one of the most innovative engineering degree programs, allowing students maximum flexibility to select courses that will benefit them the most in support of their own career aspirations.
+The University of Alabama’s Bachelor of Science in chemical engineering program is designed to be one of the most innovative engineering degree programs, allowing students maximum flexibility to select courses that will benefit them the most in support of their own career aspirations.

 - Basic Guide to ChBE and FAQs

-- ChBE Career Electives
+- ChE Career Electives List

 - Approval form for Approved Electives and unlisted Career Electives

 Within a few years of graduation, UA chemical engineering graduates will be able to: